axmcm7/soccer-red-cards/README.md

 # soccer-red-cards
 Analysis of racism in soccer

 Data file too big to upload to Github.
-Simply view the analysis in the ipynb script
+Download from [here](https://osf.io/fv8c3/)